oit-ipbl/Integration/win_single/win_single.md

 ### Sequence of the programs

-- At first, ROS node, `communication_test.py`, sends messages to the Windows side program, `communication_with_ros_test.py`.
-The messages are like this `Hello! this is ROS 0`
+- At first, `communication_test.py` in ROS node sends messages to the Windows side.
+The sending messages from ROS node are like `Hello! this is ROS 0` in this example.
-- Windows side, `communication_with_ros_test.py`, outputs the received messages like this `{'topic': '/from_ros', 'msg': {'data': 'Hello! this is ROS 0'}, 'op': 'publish'}`.
+- And `communication_with_ros_test.py` on Windows receives the sent messages.
+The received messages is outputted like `{'topic': '/from_ros', 'msg': {'data': 'Hello! this is ROS 0'}, 'op': 'publish'}`.
 This communication process is repeated 10 times.
-- After that the Windows side program, `communication_with_ros_test.py`, sends messages and ROS node receieves them.
-The exchanged messages are like this, `Hello this is Windows 0`.
+- After that `communication_with_ros_test.py` on Windows sends messages.
+And sent messages are recieved by `communication_test.py` in ROS node.
+- The recieved messages are outputted like `Hello this is Windows 0`.

 ### Important notice